Nhaling2Xhale/John/README.md

 1. Windows Binary Crashes sometimes.
 Working on exception coding.

 REQUIREMENTS:
-- Google Search API for searching.
+- Google Search API for searching with Google API
+- SERP API key for searching with SERP
 - Deep pockets for tokens.

 WINDOWS BINARY: